tkamran123/PacmanNN/README.txt

 	the model has already been trained and wins most of the time the model has been optimized, it requires less then 30k episodes to converge

+If you want to test training then model_trained = false otherwise it should remain true as it is in the code. model_trained can be cahnged in line 26 of pacmanDQN_Agents.py
 ================================================================================
 Extra Credit Explained: